aguacero7/rkik/README.md

 ```

 At this moment, we can assure there is an offset between our system and the distant server, we can also know which is the reference of that server.
-We will chick whether this reference has an offset with us or not with `rkik 145.238.80.80`
+We will check whether this reference has an offset with us or not with `rkik 145.238.80.80`
 ```bash
 Server: 145.238.80.80
 IP: 145.238.80.80:123